tkeith/sunlight/README.md

 # Full-stack Javascript app template

-`fsjs` contains the essentials for a full-stack Javascript app:
+This repo contains the essentials for a full-stack Javascript app:

 - Next.js for pages
 - Express.js for the API